nopnop2002/Arduino-STM32-8bitTFT/README.md

 (\*1)
 You can change to other PB pin.
 To change the pin, change Arduino-STM32-8bitTFT.h.
+Some boards assign PB3 PB4 to the JTAG debug port by default.
+Therefore, PB3 and PB4 may not be available.
 ```
 #define TFT_RD         LL_GPIO_PIN_0 // Px0
 #define TFT_WR         LL_GPIO_PIN_1 // Px1